jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_nbt.md

 ---

-<note type="note">This is only for NBT (NetBios over TCP/IP) connections;
-that is, only Microsoft Networking connections over TCPIP.</note>
+{% include note.html content="This is only for NBT (NetBios over TCP/IP) connections; that is, only Microsoft Networking connections over TCPIP." %}

 {% include links.html %}